dansmyers/Simulation/README.md

 - Satisfactory answers for two out of four questions would earn .5 points
 - And so forth

-I will mark the quiz questions as correct/incorrect using the same "substantially complete and correct" standards as for the deliverable assignments.
+The indvidual quiz questions will be marked as either satisfactory or unsatisfactory using the same "substantially complete and correct" standards as for the deliverable assignments.
+Therefore, **your grade on the quiz is based on giving satisfactory answers to the quiz questions**.

-Using this system, you can earn a total of 12 points across all six sprints: six points from the deliverable assignments and a maximum of six points from all of the quizzes.

 ### Midterm and Final Exams